nimesh-madhavan/openwrt-mwan-config/README.md

 # OpenWrt dual-wan configuration

-An example of an OpenWrt dual wan working configuration on a TP-Link Archer C7 v2 router
+An example of a dual wan working configuration on a TP-Link Archer C7 v2 router with OpenWrt 18.06

 ## Architecture